 This is an hour-long cruise that treats you to scenic watery views of the River Guayas.
-It’s a great palace in the way to take in a sunset from the water, have some drinks and snacks before heading to dinner.
+And the pirate cruise is a great palace in the way to take in a sunset from the water, have some drinks and snacks before heading to dinner.
 It’s a win, win, win.
 And a perfect evening activity for couples and families.

 Guayaquil Historical Park is broken up into three different sections: Traditions Zone, the Urban Architectural Zone, and the Wildlife Zone.

 To be honest, I’ve struggled with putting Guayaquil Historical Park on the list of things to do in Guayaquil.